-Another example of making users awesome?
-A company called SimplyInsured is using eSignatures to help small business owners enroll for health insurance quickly and easily.
-By helping business owners free-up time, SimplyInsured is making its users awesome.
+Another example of making users awesome is a company called SimplyInsured.
+They're using eSignatures to help small business owners enroll for health insurance quickly and easily.
+By helping business owners free-up time, SimplyInsured is making their users awesome.

 These companies are dedicated to consistently providing valuable industry insights to their readers and customers alike.
-They’re helping to make us (the customer) awesome.
+They’re helping to make us (the customer) more successful.

 Defining “awesome” as it relates to each customer (or set of customers) will help you remain on target with how you go about providing value to your customer.

-Ask the questions your customers are asking themselves
+2. Ask the questions your customers are asking themselves.

 - Will this product help me stand out from the company down the street?